Fighting fatbergs with automated drain dosing systems

 The built-up of fats, oils and grease, known as FOGs, in drains and sewers has long been recognised as a problem.
 The topic became the focus of attention in recent years, when a 15-tonne ball of congealed fat was found under the streets of Kingston upon Thames in 2013 and was described as a “fatberg”.(1)

-A study by Channel 4 in conjunction with Thames Water, aired on TV earlier this year, analysed the contents of one supersize fatberg and the forensic analysis revealed that cooking fat is the biggest contributor to the mass, making up nearly 90% of the sample.(2)
+A study by Channel 4 in conjunction with Thames Water, aired on TV in 2018, analysed the contents of one supersize fatberg and the forensic analysis revealed that cooking fat is the biggest contributor to the mass, making up nearly 90% of the sample.(2)

 Thames Water’s fatberg fighting trial campaign in 2017 found that more than 95% of food outlets visited did not have effective equipment and processes in place for disposing of fat, oil and grease.
 Since then, Thames Water have employed more staff for their above-ground fatberg fighting team with the aim of reducing the number of sewer blockages caused by commercial kitchens.(3)